Table Tennis or Ping Pong?

 - A legal serve begins with the ball resting in the open palm and then tossed at least 6 inches into the air.
 The ball is then hit to bounce on the server’s side, over the net, and then on the receivers side of the table.

 - A let (replay of the serve with no point awarded) is called if the serve is legal but it touches the net on the way over.
+(There are other forms of Let but this is the most common.
+Clarification below)

 - In singles, the serve can start at any point on the table and can be delivered to any point on the opposite side of the table.